Proposed Lone Star Coastal National Recreation Area

 National Recreation Areas are designated by Congress as land and water with outdoor recreation potential of national significance.
 Most emphasize water-based recreation and range in size, contiguity, land ownership structure, governing institutions and functional purposes.
 Some are stand-alone units, while others comprise a cluster of noncontiguous lands and structures.
 Recognition as a National Recreation Area would place the upper Texas coast alongside the Boston Harbor and the Golden Gate National Recreation Areas as nationally acclaimed tourism and recreation destinations.

 What does the upper Texas Coast have to offer?

-- World-class bird-watching on High Island and Bolivar Flats along with the East End Lagoon, San Luis Pass on Galveston Island, the rookeries of Drum Bay and coastal and forested habitats of Freeport and the San Bernard area.
+- World-class bird-watching on Mad Island, High Island and Bolivar Flats along with the East End Lagoon, San Luis Pass on Galveston Island, the rookeries of Drum Bay and coastal and forested habitats of the Brazos, Colorado and San Bernard river areas.

-- Fishing and crabbing in Galveston Bay and associated bodies of water.
+- Fishing and crabbing in Galveston Bay and Matagorda Bay.